launchandlearn/launchandlearn.github.io/README.md

 #### 2018-07-20

-* Added more themes
+* Added more themes.
+Now possible to add a custom-tailored theme
-* Code cleanup
+* Code cleanup.
+* Finished adding Markdowm headers to all Markdown chapters

+Thinking about next stages
+* Adding free open source images from [Unsplash]() https://unsplash.com/ ) to the beginning of every chapter and wherever relevant
+* Adding links to Wikipedia articles wherever relevant

 #### 2018-07-16